Diagnosing Human-object Interaction Detectors

 \subsection{Interaction Classification}

-We first report $AP$ of classifying negative human-object pairs to see if the model is able to give low confidence scores to incorrect localized human-object pairs.
-From results of ``neg. $AP$'' in Tab.~\ref{tab:action_map}, one-stage methods perform well in this task.
-From the results of action $mAP$ in Tab.~\ref{tab:action_map}, we can see that although two-stage models have relatively higher pair recall, their interaction classification heads are hard to correctly classify all the actions.
-One-stage models have more confident scores towards correct interaction predictions, leading to higher action $mAP$.
-The performance of human-object pair detection and interaction classification get canceled.
-As a result, the $mAP$ HOI detection for both two-stage and one-stage models are roughly the same.
+In Tab.~\ref{tab:recall_prec_hico_vcoco}, we report $AP$ of classifying negative human-object pairs (Neg. $AP$) to see if the model is able to suppress incorrectly detected human-object pairs by giving them low confidence scores.
+As we can see, two-stage methods perform better on this task on both HICO-DET and V-COCO.
+From the results of interaction $mAP$ (Inter. $mAP$) in Tab.~\ref{tab:recall_prec_hico_vcoco}, we can see that although two-stage models have relatively higher Pair Precision, their interaction classification heads are hard to correctly classify all the interactions (except for RLIPv2).
+Instead, one-stage models output more confident scores towards correct interaction predictions, leading to higher Inter. $mAP$.
+The advantages of two-stage \emph{vs.} one-stage models in human-object pair detection and interaction classification get canceled.
+As a result, the overall HOI detection $mAP$ for both two-stage and one-stage models are roughly the same (except for RLIPv2).

-In Table~\ref{tab:rare_non_rare}, we can see that one-stage methods tend to work better than two-stage methods.
-Particularly, GEN-VLKT~\cite{liao2022gen} has notably better action classification ability over rare categories, which is mainly due to its usage of pre-trained visual-language model CLIP~\cite{radford2021learning}.
-At the same time, the action $mAP$ scores of rare HOI categories are significantly lower than non-rare ones for both one-stage and two-stage ones.
-It suggests that the bottleneck of HOI detection for rare HOI categories lies in both the human-object pair localization and interaction classification.
+RLIPv2 achieves significantly higher HOI detection $mAP$ than other methods, including both two-stage and one-stage ones.
+From Tab.~\ref{tab:recall_prec_hico_vcoco}, we can see that its main advantage is about the substantially higher Inter. $mAP$, which is mainly because its usage of large-scale relational data (VG~\cite{krishna2017visual}, COCO~\cite{lin2014microsoft}, and Object365~\cite{shao2019object365}) for pre-training.